uiuc-arc/AQUA/README.md

 ## Installation

-Install dependencies:
+Install dependencies and build package:

-    sudo ./install.sh
+    mvn package -DskipTests=true

-It should print `Install successful`.
+It should print `BUILD SUCCESS`.